maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

     "divideNeumannBoundaryConditionValuesByTotalArea": True,            # if the given Neumann boundary condition values under "neumannBoundaryConditions" are total forces instead of surface loads and therefore should be scaled by the surface area of all elements where Neumann BC are applied
     "updateDirichletBoundaryConditionsFunction": None,                  # function that updates the dirichlet BCs while the simulation is running
     "updateDirichletBoundaryConditionsFunctionCallInterval": 1,         # every which step the update function should be called, 1 means every time step
+    "updateNeumannBoundaryConditionsFunction": None,                    # function that updates the Neumann BCs while the simulation is running
+    "updateNeumannBoundaryConditionsFunctionCallInterval": 1,           # every which step the update function should be called, 1 means every time step

     "initialValuesDisplacements":  [[0.0,0.0,0.0] for _ in range(mx*my*mz)],     # the initial values for the displacements, vector of values for every node [[node1-x,y,z], [node2-x,y,z], ...]
     "initialValuesVelocities":     [[0.0,0.0,0.0] for _ in range(mx*my*mz)],     # the initial values for the velocities, vector of values for every node [[node1-x,y,z], [node2-x,y,z], ...]